-Hednesday, June 7, 1944 Continued - Page II The hostile fire was coming from.
-Fortunately it Came from troopers from the 101st auborne Div. who levere in the spea.
-One of our people threw a orange smoke granade inducations we were friendle Troops.
-All fireing ceased immeadeately.
-At one point while in this field a frenchman walked forwn the road holding & rope Reading a cour Since De had knowle sof the french language and we still did not know our exact location a ran out to where the farmes was in order to determine our lacation.
-A bid hist learn to much from him except that we were near Ite Marie Dev-Mont. at mother sount while we wanted for some first ail to assive at our location in order to take The wounded back to the mearest ail station three enemy fighter planes came overhead at high speed eine chased by peveral R.A.F. spitfires and other friendle aircraft.
-The serman aircraft probably being persued and shot down.
-One was trailing smoke as the passed overhead.
-Some time later in the day a group of glider piloto who landed on our field and who went help for our wounded arrived with trucks I and the men to an aid station and then had a 21/2 ton or six by six truck take us back to the beach at attah.
+Hedresday, June 7, 1944 Continued - Page 111 The hostile fire was coming from.
+Fortunately it came from troopers from the 101st airborne Div. orange smoke granade inducations we were frendle troops.
+All fixing ceased immeadeately. walked fown the road holding a rope leading a cow Since De had knowle se of the french language and we still did not know our exact location ran out to where the farmer was in order to determine our location.
+I Did hot learn to much from him except that we were near Ite Marie Dev- Mont. at mother sount while we wanted for some first aid to shive at our location in order to take the wounded back to the nearest ail station three enemy fighter planes came overhead at high speed being chased by several R.A.F. spitfires and other traffel the coast at Omaha beach and were now being persue and shot down.
+One was trailing smoke as thee sassed overhead.
+Some time later in the day a group of alider plats who landed on our field and who went help for our wounded, arrived with trucks I port the men to an aid station and then had a 21/2 ton or six by six truck take us back to the beach at Utah.
 There we talked to the beach commander

-Thednesday, June 7, 1944 Continued - Page IV who directed us to an LCI Clanding craft infantre and told us to get on board of we wished!
-It was like a scene in a movie I had seen in the past where a British officer was leaving on a similar beach and unfortunately steped on a mine and was close to safete and home.
-I didn't have time to dwell on this I just followed me fellow gleder silots and walled out in order to set on board.
-Once on board we found surselves an board a craft carrying 218 zerman presoners of war out to another ship in ord interigates them and send them back to England.
-The first thing I did was put my bayonet on my MI since we were now standing not dan from our former enemies who had been train to take boat was also one of the selots of the Suftwalf who had been shot down earlier as he sassed over us.
-This LCI brought us out to an LST which is a much larger versal where we could finally rest and relay.
-Thile standing in the deck and speak ing to one of the crew of was told that a ship in our vacinity had struck a mine which were drapped from aircraft at night and sand withing three minutes.
-With this news and being ethaastel from mi days activities I found a comfortable placeton Secto and fell asleep, it was now quite late at night.
-The date was still June 7, 1940
+Hednesday, June 7, 1944 Continued - Page IV who directed us to an LCI (landing craft infantre) and told us to get on board of we wished!
+It was like a scene in a survie I had seen in the past where a British officer was leaving on a similar beach and unfortunately steperson a mine and was close to Safete and home.
+I didn't have time to dwell on this Quist followed me fellow slider silats and wall out in order to get on board.
+Once on board we found ourselves on board a craft carrying 218 zerman presoners of war out to another Ship in ord interigates them and send them back to England.
+The first thing I did was put my bayonet on my MI since we were now standing not far from our former enemies who had been train to kill boat was also one of the selots of the Luftwaff who had been shot down earlier as he sassed over us.
+This LCI brought us out to an LST which is a much larger wessal where we could finally rest and relat.
+It hile standing on the deck and speak ing to one of the crew of was told that a ship in our vacinity has struck a mine which were drapped from aircraft at night and sand withing there minutes.
+With this news and being ethaustel from me day activities I found a comfortable place on Sech and fell solver, it was now quite late at night.
+The date was still June 7, 1944